 The rose gold alloy of the body is neatly supported by a beige-toned dial that is decorated with JLC’s signature triangular hour markers and features a moon-phase indicator.

-Placed at 6 o’clock, the simple, but the picturesque complication is accompanied by a simple circular calendar indicator that shows current date with a thin baton-shaped hand.
+Placed at 6 o’clock, the simple, yet picturesque complication is accompanied by a simple circular calendar indicator that shows the current date with a thin baton-shaped hand.

-Driven by the new JLC Caliber 925 automatic movement (as usual, crafted, assembled and decorated by hand at Jaeger-LeCoultre’s production facility,) the Master Ultra Thin Moon 39 features standard power reserve of 43 hours.
+Driven by the new JLC Caliber 925 automatic movement (as usual, crafted, assembled, and decorated by hand at Jaeger-LeCoultre’s production facility,) the Master Ultra Thin Moon 39 features a standard power reserve of 43 hours.

 According to Jaeger-LeCoultre, the collection will be presented in three cases: stainless steel (Ref.
 Q1368520,) rose gold (Ref.
 Q1362520,) and rose gold set with diamonds (Ref.
 Q1362501.)